Skip to main content

 By Marathon Health

-As part of your organization’s wellness program, offer employees and members seasonal safety tips.
+As part of your organization’s employee wellness program, offer summer work safety tips for employees exposed to sun, insects and heat.
 Here’s are considerations for outdoor safety to get you started.

 Don’t forget safety while working outside or enjoying the sun this season.
 Read on for some common summer hazards and prevention tips.